-Join Scott Onstott for an in-depth discussion in this video Preparing a template with a title block, part of Creating Sheet Sets with AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Preparing a template with a title block, part of AutoCAD: Creating Sheet Sets.

 - The first step in building a sheet set is to create a drawing template for your sheets.
 Click the New icon in the Quick Access toolbar and open this arrow next to Open to create a drawing without using a template.
 You need to select your system of units, so.
 In this project, I'll be using imperial units but the process is much the same in metric.
 Click Layout1 to go to the default layout.
 If you see a view port here, erase it.

 You can control whether or not a view port is automatically generated in options.
 Type OP enter for options.
 On the Display tab, it's this setting right here which will automatically create a view port.
 I have it deselected.
 And that's why we don't see a view port right now.
 We need to customize this blank sheet of paper to correspond to the sheets that we anticipate using in our project.
 So, right click on Layout1 and choose Page Setup Manager.

 Create a new page set up and give it a name.
 I like to call the page setups according to their sheet size so in this case, I'll call this Arch D to correspond to an industry standard size.
 If you're using metric you might call this A3 or A4.
 OK.
 Choose the DWF6 eplot driver and then select your chosen paper size from this list.

 In our case, I'll chose Arch D 36 by 24 inches.
 You can see the preview right here.
 It's in landscape orientation.
 We're plotting the layout at a scale of one to one.
 We also need to specify a plot style table.
 Choose Monochrome so that all the lines appear in black.
 Also, don't forget to display the plot styles in the layout so that everything appears as it will print.
 Click OK and this last step is one that I often forget.